pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

   Because callbacks are computationally expensive, if you don't need a callback, set it to ``None``.

-.. py:function:: filter_command(name, filter)
+.. py:function:: filter_command(name, filter) -> Command

-  :param name str: Name of command to be filtered
+  :param str name: Name of command to be filtered
-  :param filter Callable: Function to be called prior to existing command
+  :param Callable filter: Function to be called prior to existing command
   :return: :py:class:`Command` instance for command

   This returns a :py:class:`Command` object for existing command with string ``name``.